aaron-ortwein/CenAlert/README.md

 ---

-## Bootstrapping CenAlert
+## Bootstrapping PotentialBlockAlert

-Before the daily pipeline can run, *CenAlert* must be bootstrapped with historical data:
+Before the daily pipeline can run, *PotentialBlockAlert* must be bootstrapped with historical data:

 ### 1. Download Raw Google Trends Data